 Purchasing a separate policy to cover your jewelry is another option that offers additional benefits and protection.
 This type of standalone policy is usually offered by insurers that specialize in covering jewelry.

-Another benefit to standalone policies is that they frequently will cover events that are excluded on homeowners policies, and they can even offer more protection than riders.
-For example, while losing your jewelry in a flood or earthquake is usually excluded under a standard rider to your homeowners policy, that loss may be covered by stand-alone jewelry insurance.
+Another benefit to standalone policies is that they frequently will cover events that are excluded on homeowner’s policies, and they can even offer more protection than riders.
+For example, losing jewelry in a flood or earthquake is usually excluded under a standard homeowner’s policy.
+However, this loss may be covered through stand-alone jewelry insurance.

 It might surprise you to learn that jewelry insurance can be very affordable.
 A good estimate of what it might cost is about 1 to 2% of the value of your jewelry, annually.
 That means a $5,000 engagement ring could potentially cost as little as $50 to $100 per year to insure.